Professor Nicola Thomas

 1999-2000: ‘Women of Style’ exhibition, Museum of Bath, Spring 1999 – Autumn 2000 including a joint conference presentation at the Courtauld History of Dress Association Conference 2004 and public lectures to local societies.

-Senior Fellow Higher Education Academy
+Principal Fellow Higher Education Academy

 DPhil, University of Oxford